0

 • Colorado destination organizations

-• other tourism leadership organizations that are responsible for developing, promoting, and managing tourism on behalf of a destination, such as:
+• Other tourism leadership organizations that are responsible for developing, promoting, and managing tourism on behalf of a destination that does not have a lodging tax, such as:

 • Colorado tourism industry associations

-• registered nonprofit trade organizations that represent a collection of tourism businesses within one or more tourism-related business sectors
+• Registered nonprofit trade organizations representing one or more tourism-related business sectors and representing a collection of tourism businesses within those sectors

-• Government entities in Colorado (state entities, local governments, and federally recognized tribes) engaged in tourism promotion, development, and management
+• Government entities in Colorado (federally recognized tribes, state and local governments) engaged in tourism, development, promotion and management.

 Ineligible applicants include:

-Entities that failed to fulfill Colorado Tourism Office grant award requirements within the past twelve (12) months may be deemed ineligible.
+Entities that failed to fulfill Colorado Tourism Office grant award requirements within the past 12 months may be deemed ineligible.

 Eligible projects

-Eligible projects advance the development, enhancement or management of visitor experience in Colorado.
-Funding will only be awarded to projects that can be completed within a twelve (12) month period between May 1, 2024, and April 30, 2025.
+Eligible projects must advance the development, enhancement or management of visitor experience in Colorado.
+Funding will only be awarded to projects that can be completed within a twelve (12) month period between May 1, 2025, and April 30, 2026.

 Eligible use of funds for Tourism Management Grants